IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 -   Resource Servers expecting one common method for receiving access tokens as part of HTTP RESTful transactions, and one common method for processing these tokens.

--   Users, patients, and providers expecting to be in control, do not want to depend on support staff to set up their applications, and want to minimize the interference from authorization requirements.
+-   Users, patients, and providers, expecting to be in control, do not want to depend on support staff to set up their applications, and want to minimize the interference from authorization requirements.

 Additional issues: